 Damage Since the First Root Canal

-And, finally, you have to ask yourself whether you want to let your dentist try the follow-up root canal or whether you want another dentist to look at the tooth and perform the procedure.
+After you experience a failed root canal, you have to ask yourself whether you want to let your dentist try the follow-up root canal or whether you want another dentist to look at the tooth and perform the procedure.
 Even if you still trust your dentist (and they’re not referring you to a specialist, which might also be appropriate), it’s a good idea to get a second opinion about the state of your tooth and whether a dental implant or a root canal is the better follow-up.